enesozeser/Quench/README.md

+## Quench - The Reverse Shell Payload Generator
-- ***Quench is a reverse shell payload generator for penetration testers.
-It developed to automate the process of generating various reverse shell payloads.***
+- Quench is a reverse shell payload generator for penetration testers.
+It developed to automate the process of generating various reverse shell payloads.

 ## Payload Types
 - Bash